Pre-Compression Evaluation

 The Angle of Repose

 The angle of repose of granules is measured through the funnel method.
-In a funnel, The correct weight granules are taken.
-The height of the funnel is adjusted in such a way that the tip of the funnel just touched the apex of the granules.
+In a funnel, the correct weight granules are taken.
+The height of the funnel is adjusted in such a way that the tip of the funnel just touches the apex of the granules.
 Through the funnel, the granules are allowed to flow freely on the surface.
-The diameter of the granule cone was measured and the angle of repose is calculated using the following equation.
+The diameter of the granule cone was measured, and the angle of repose was calculated using the following equation.

 q = tan-1 h/r